hashicorp/vagrant/docs/getting-started/packaging.md

 added to the configuration load chain.
 Boxes can use a Vagrantfile to specify default forwarded ports, SSH information, etc.

+Before working through the rest of this page, make sure the virtual environment is built by running `vagrant up`.

+## Creating the Vagrantfile

+The first step is to create a Vagrantfile which does most of the heavy lifting for the users of your box and to remove code which isn't useful for boxes.
+First, backup your old Vagrantfile by copying it to something like `Vagrantfile.bak`.
+Then, remove everything pertaining to provisioning, since the packaged box will already be fully provisioned since its an export of the running virtual machine.
+Second, remove the base box configuration, since there is no base box for a box.
+And finally, we need to add in the MAC address of the virtual machine so the internet access will work on any machine (more on this later).
+The resulting Vagrantfile should look like the following:

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  # Mac address (make sure this matches _exactly_)
+  config.vm.base_mac = "0800279C2E41"

+  # Forward apache
+  config.vm.forward_port("web", 80, 8080)
+end
+{% endhighlight %}

 ## Packaging the Project

 Run the following code to package the environment up.
 This code requires